0xDBFB7/ionprinter/documents/log/construction.md

 #### Furnace PID

 A new SSR was purchased, and a little rubbish PID algorithm was written to control the kiln.
 1,1,4 with integral bounds of -300 and 300 was effective - oscillations of +-20C, no problemo.
+The element draws a consistent 3.7A throughout the the temperature range.

 Thermocouple melted.